Osmodium/PathfinderTextToSpeechMod/README.md

 - **Show playback button of dialog answers**: Display a playback button next to the dialog answers, left-click it to play the dialog line.
 - **Include dialog answer number in playback**: When playing the dialog answer, include the respective number.
 - **Color answer on hover**: Colorizes the background of the dialog answer for clearer indication that it is not being chosen, but played back.
-- **Enable color on hover**: This is used only for the text boxes when inspecting items, and colors the text the selected color when hovering the text box.
+- **Enable color on text hover**: This is used only for the text boxes when inspecting items, and colors the text the selected color when hovering the text box.
 - **Enable font style on hover**: As above this is only used for text boxes, but lets you set the style of the font.
 - **Phonetic Dictionary Reload**: Reloads the PhoneticDictionary.json into the game, to facilitate modificaton while playing.
 (Note that the keys are now regex enabled, so it might need an update if you use this)